Your nerves are shot. You’ve just gotten a call from your wife, who’s worried sick—an officer is outside your door to arrest you.

 The purpose of bail (also called bond for the way money gets put up for it) is to protect the community from any threat posed by the accused and make sure the accused appears in court.
 Unless you are charged with a crime that carries up to life in prison, your bail will be set at the jail by a magistrate.
 If you are charged with a crime carrying life in prison, you’ll have to make a motion to get in front of a state court judge in General Sessions.
 It's also worth remembering that if you’re charged with a serious crime, there’s no question you need to get a criminal defense attorney on your case immediately.

-Your criminal defense lawyer will know how to file a motion with the court to force law enforcement officers and the prosecutor (called a solicitor in South Carolina) to give you copies of all the evidence against you, including evidence that will help your defense.
+Your criminal defense lawyer will know how to file a motion with the court for discovery.
+This forces law enforcement officers and the prosecutor (called a solicitor in South Carolina) to give you copies of all the evidence against you, including evidence that will help your defense.

 First Court Appearance